Johnno's Dead

-Johnno's Dead is an 8-minute film written and directed by Chris Shepherd and produced by Nicolas Schmerkin with UK producer Abigail Addison.
-First transmitted on the Arte France and Germany and premiered in the UK on 2 December 2016 at the London International Animation Festival.
-The film stars previous Shepherd collaborators Ian Hart and Chris Freeney.
+Johnno's Dead is an 8-minute film written and directed by Chris Shepherd and produced by Nicolas Schmerkin and Abigail Addison.
+Distributed by Autour de Minuit in co-production with Polkadot, the film was first transmitted on the Arte France and Germany, and premiered in the UK on 2 December 2016 at the London International Animation Festival.

-Johnno's Dead is a sequel to Chris Shepherd's multi award winning 2003 short film Dad's Dead.
-It stars members of the original cast including Ian Hart, Chris Freeney and Dave Kent.
+Johnno's Dead is a sequel to Shepherd's multi award-winning 2003 short film Dad's Dead, combining animation techniques (including CGI animation) with live action.
+It stars three members of the original cast, Ian Hart, Chris Freeney, and Dave Kent, along with newcomers such as Nathan Turner.

+Plot

 The narrative picks up the story where the narrator goes to prison after the fire in the tower block which was caused by his best friend Johnno.
 The narrator is released from prison and has to adjust to life outside after serving 13 years.